akawashiro/xla2onnx/README.md

-# onnx2xla
+# xla2onnx
-Convert xla to ONNX.
+Convert XLA to ONNX.

 - `./run.sh` to run all test.
 - `./format.sh` to run format.